 1) Off Set Scouter – cast a wide net.
 On Set Scouter – keep it focused.

-2) Compliment the house, loft or condo.
+2) Compliment the location.

 3) Tell them about your production.
 This is not a relationship to be built on mystery.